AronCao49/Latte/README.md

 ## Installation and Prerequisite

 To ease the effort during environment setup, we recommend you leverage [Docker](https://www.docker.com/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/ai-enterprise/deployment-guide-vmware/0.1.0/docker.html).
-With Docker installed, you can locally build the docker image for Latte using [this Dockerfile](Dockerfile) by running ```docker build -t mopa docker/ ```.
+With Docker installed, you can locally build the docker image for Latte using [this Dockerfile](Dockerfile) by running ```docker build -t latte .```.

 You can then run a container using the docker image.
 The next step is to install some additional prerequisites.
 To do so, go to this repo folder and run ```bash install.sh``` within the built container (you may ignore the warning saying some package versions are incompatible).